TrainWeb.org Facebook Page

 The train crossed the Mississippi River before we arrived back at Target station.

-The train back at Target station.
+The train at rest.
 I went upstairs to take the Blue Line train back to where I started this morning.

 Later, my train back at 22nd Street.
-I went and filled the rental car then drove to Target to get some items before returning to Motel 6 where I uploaded the story so far then checked out and returned the rental car.
-I was driven back to Terminal 1 then retrieved my boarding pass before riding the entire Hiawatha Light Rail system then returned to the airport to wait for my flight home.
+I went and filled the rental car then drove to Target before returning to Motel 6, checking out and returning the rental car.
+I was driven back to Terminal 1 of Minneapolis International Airport then retrieved my boarding pass and rode the entire Hiawatha Light Rail system then returned to the airport to wait for my flight home.

 Delta Airlines 1782 10/02/2017

-I was pre-boarded and watched "Pirates of the Carribbean Dead Men Tells No Tales" on the flight home.
-That made it a quick flight before we arrived at John Wayne Airport where my mother picked me up, thus ending another exciting trip to the Twin Cities, riding Milwaukee 261 and the Northstar Commuter line.
-It had been a great trip.
+I was pre-boarded and watched "Pirates of the Caribbean Dead Men Tells No Tales", which made it a quick flight before we arrived at John Wayne Airport where my mother picked me up, thus ending another exciting trip to the Twin Cities, riding Milwaukee 261 and the Northstar Commuter line..

 RETURN TO THE MAIN PAGE